disha03/Covid19/README.md

   We have shared the codes and links for different ubuntu version (>=Ubuntu 18.0 and ubuntu 19.05<=)
 # About:
-Prepared Database of COVID-19 on SQLite (Active cases, Deaths, Recovered).
+Preparing Database of COVID-19 on SQLite (Active cases, Deaths, Recovered).
 Using  QT5 software for GUI and  C++ for connecting SQLite to GUI.
 Here we are tring to Acquired working knowledge of MySQL in real life softwares and projects.
 ## Objective: Interfacing MySQL Connector/C++ with the Qt Framework for Mysql Databases.

 ## Why?